NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/ParametricParam.rst

     :param nthCtl: :class:`int<PySide.QtCore.int>`
     :rtype: :class:`tuple`

-Returns a *tuple* containing informations about the *nth* control point (sorted by increasing X order) control point of the curve at the given *dimension*.
+Returns a *tuple* containing information about the *nth* control point (sorted by increasing X order) control point of the curve at the given *dimension*.
 The tuple is composed of 5 members: